I am Parwana Amiri and at this moment where I’ m writing to you.

 Close contact of people with each other, having no mask, less access to medicines they need as vulnerable people, is increasing the risk more than elsewhere.

 14 days quarantine for residents from government and emphasized by active NGOs of the camp, sending frequent messages to residents.
 But still different reasons push the residents to go out and provide their necessities, meanwhile police started their activities to control the movement of people in the camp.
-Continue reading Ritsona Camp under COVID-19 pressure -“The chain has been broken!”→
+Continue reading Letters to the world from Ritsona (No.2)→

 For years, Ritsona Refugee Camp was ment for almost nine hundred refugees.
 Today, the camp provides accommodation facilities for more than three thousands refugees from the islands, most of them are vulnerable.